Professor of Architecture and Landscape Architecture; Director, Master of Real Estate Development Program

 Plus membership in professional organizations: Urban Land Institute (ULI), Commercial Real Estate Development Association (NAIOP) and International Council of Shopping Centers (ICSC)

-Academic: Undergraduate degree in related field.
-Current students have come from backgrounds that include finance, building sciences, architecture, landscape architecture, and business.
+Current students have come from backgrounds that include finance, building sciences, architecture, landscape architecture, engineering, law, and business, among others.

 Graduate application fee: $60 if domestic; $70 if international